sosiristseng/sosiristseng.github.io/docs/git/ssh-login-git.md

 ssh -vT git@github.com
 ```

 Accept its fingerprint if prompted.
-And you may see an error code during accessing to GitHub.
+You may see an error code while accessing GitHub.
 Do not worry.
-The reason is that Github does not provide shell SSH access (while GitLab does).
+The reason is that GitHub does not provide shell SSH access (while GitLab does).
 You will see something like `login successful` if everything goes well.

 GitLab: